 Findings: Effects of Cannabis on Liver Disorders

-Research suggests that cannabidiol (CBD), a major cannabinoid found in cannabis that activates the CB2 receptors of the body’s endocannabinoid system, is therapeutically beneficial for treating many liver disorders (Mallat, et al., 2011).
+Research suggests that cannabinoids, compounds found in cannabis that interact with the CB1 and CB2 receptors of the body’s endocannabinoid system, may be therapeutically beneficial for treating many liver disorders (Mallat, et al., 2011).
 Activation of the CB2 receptor, in particular, has shown to have beneficial effects on alcoholic fatty liver, hepatic inflammation, liver injury, regeneration and fibrosis (Mallat, et al., 2011).

 Research also suggests that cannabis’ anti-inflammatory and protective properties may help in the treatment of hepatitis.
 One study found that cannabinoids’ anti-inflammatory properties effectively reduced inflammation of a damaged liver and researchers therefore suggested that cannabis could be developed as a potential drug for hepatitis (Lavon, et al., 2003).

 Cannabis can also be helpful in managing symptoms associated with cirrhosis, hepatitis C and other liver disorders.
-Cannabis has long been established as effective for limiting nausea and vomiting, including patients with hepatitis C who can become sick following antiviral treatment (Sharkey, Darmani & Parker, 2014) (Parker, et al., 2015).
+Cannabis has long been established as effective for limiting nausea and vomiting, potentially proving beneficial for patients with hepatitis C who can become sick following antiviral treatment (Parker, et al., 2015).
 In addition, if cirrhosis patients are suffering from a loss of appetite, medical marijuana has demonstrated effective at increasing appetite and stabilizing body weight (Beal, et al., 1995).
 Cannabis use was found to significantly affect whether patients with hepatitis C were able to stick with their treatment prescription (Sylvestre, Clements & Malibu, 2006).